-So was everybody in line just an asshole, or were they just too stupid to understand what 12 items or less means?
+So was everybody in my line just an asshole, or were they just too stupid to understand what “12 items or less” means?
 I think it was a combination of both, but it definitely wasn’t neither.
-The lady in front of me literally had about 40 items and it made me want to take one of my beers out of the box and break it over her head.
-She waltz into the 12 items or less line with an uncooked Thanksgiving feast in her cart, and yet she continued to bask in obliviousness until it was her turn in line.
-Once she was in the spotlight, she put on a Broadway performance to everybody waiting behind her that was filled with fake apologies and claims that she didn’t know it was the 12 items or less line.
-I might have believed her, had it not been for the giant fucking fluorescent sign that said “12 items or less” located right next to her stupid face, that was so bright even Stevie Wonder would have been able to read it.
+For example, the lady in front of me literally had about 40 items with her.
+I’m not gonna lie, this pissed me off so much that it made me want to take one of my beers out of the box, break it over her empty head, and then slit her throat with the broken bottle.
+She basically waltz into the 12 items or less line with an entire uncooked Thanksgiving feast in her cart, and then she continued to bask in obliviousness until it was her turn in line.
+Once she was in the spotlight, she put on a Broadway performance to all of us waiting in line behind her that was filled with fake apologies and claims that she didn’t know this was the 12 items or less line.
+I might have believed her, had it not been for the giant fluorescent sign that said “12 items or less” located right next to her stupid fucking face.
+This sign was so bright, even Stevie Wonder would have been able to read it

-Now look, I’ve worked in a supermarket before and I know it sucks balls.
-In fact, I worked at that exact supermarket a few years ago.
-One of the few satisfying things about working in a supermarket is occasionally getting to tell customers that they’re in the wrong.
-You almost get a mini orgasm getting to look in some moron’s self righteous face and say, “You have too many items for this line”.
-Had the cashier done that, I would have applauded and tipped them on my way out.
-But apparently these cashiers were too chicken shit to stand up for justice, and instead they just kept doing their jobs and following orders.
+Now look, I’ve worked in a supermarket before and I know that it sucks balls.
+In fact, I worked at that exact Stop and Shop a few years ago.
+You’re making minimum wage bagging groceries for assholes a few days a week, so I guess I can understand the reluctance to stand up and say something because it doesn’t seem worth it.
+However, at least to me when I worked there, one of the few satisfying things about working in a supermarket is the occasional moment that you get to to tell customers that they’re in the wrong.
+You almost get a mini orgasm getting to look in some moron’s self-righteous face and say, “You have too many items for this line.
+Please go stand in that other huge line and let the people that followed the rules get on with their lives”.
+Had the cashier done anything close to that, I would have applauded and tipped them on my way out.
+Unfortunately, these cashiers were too chicken shit to stand up for justice, and instead they just kept doing their jobs and following orders.
 Wanna know who else said they were just doing their jobs and following orders?
 The Nazis while they were on trial at Nuremberg.
 So am I saying that these Stop and Shop workers are just as bad as Nazis?
-No, but I’m not not saying it either.
+No, but I’m not not saying it either